Crypt212/obsidian-vault/MindMap/Computer Science/Data Mining/Data Mining Tasks/Frequent Patterns and Association Rules.md

 - Thats a huge number for a relatively small amount of items!
 ## The Solution
 - to solve this, we will mine for more specific types itemsets:
+### Closed itemset
-- **closed itemset**: is an itemset for which there are no supersets with same support.
+- is an itemset for which there are no supersets with same support.
+- it can
 - **maximal itemset (or max-itemset)**: is an itemset for which there are no supersets that are frequent itemsets.

 # Applications